Breastshot Waterwheel & Heat – Project Case Study

 • near‑zero operational carbon intensity.

-If you own or manage a site with an existing waterwheel or turbine and are exploring options to reduce heating costs, please get in touch.
+If you own or manage a site with an existing waterwheel or hydro turbine and are exploring options to reduce heating costs, we would welcome a conversation.